Synergex/BotFrameworkExample/README.md

 For Synergy-specific information, see:
 - This Repository: https://github.com/Synergex/BotFrameworkExample
-- The presentation from Synergex's 2017 DevPartnerConference: *Coming soon*
+- The presentation from Synergex's 2017 DevPartner Conference: *Coming soon*